WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: A Novel Evaluation Methodology

-First, crowdsourcing limits the kind of conversations to familiar topics, and fail to model the diverse interests of real users.
-In this process, two crowdworkers are paired with each other, presented with a few conversation topics or personas to choose from and converse with the other worker.
-These topics need to be general familiar topics where the average crowdworker could be expected to be somewhat knowledgeable and interested about.
-As \citet{wizard-of-internet} put it, ``The intent here is that they can choose a topic they are both more interested in themselves to talk about and also have enough knowledge of so that they can conduct a reasonable conversation.''
-Since recent LLMs are already good conversants about familiar topics, testing LLMs on these topics would lead to the false conclusion that no innovation is necessary.
+Most existing conversational benchmarks are \emph{crowdsourced} and \emph{static}.
+As \citet{komeili-etal-2022-internet} says about their use of crowdsourcing, ``The intent \ldots is that [crowdworkers] can choose a topic they \ldots have enough knowledge of so that they can conduct a reasonable conversation.''
+Since LLMs are already good conversants about familiar topics, testing them on these topics would lead to the false conclusion that no innovation is necessary.

-Second, static benchmarks are problematic because they quickly cease to measure the actual ability of chatbots to converse about up-to-date information whenever a new LLM with a newer cut-off date of its pre-training data is released.
-This is because, even putting data contamination \cite{magar-schwartz-2022-data} aside, the data needed to respond to a static conversation from the benchmark is already seen during pre-training.
-For example, the Wizard of Wikipedia benchmark does not contain any topics that are not in GPT-3.
-It is simply not feasible to keep collecting new static benchmarks whenever the old ones become outdated in this sense.

-To address these shortcomings, we propose to evaluate open-domain conversations by {\em dynamically simulating} user conversations on a set of carefully chosen topics, then evaluate the resulting conversations.
-We propose to use mix of human and computer techniques.
-Specifically, we use {\em humans to evaluate the factuality} and {\em LLMs to evaluate the conversationality}.
-Our method can evaluate chatbots that are trained on any data (e.g. Atlas), or not trained at all (e.g. GPT-3), systems that use information retrieval or not, without the need for access to gold knowledge evidence.
-It can also be easily extended in the future to evaluate more criteria, or to more conversation styles.